-On August 17, 2017, the Organization entered into a development agreement with Greenbrier Development to manage the design, marketing, development and construction of the project, in collaboration with Kendal and San Francisco Zen Center.
+On August 17, 2017, the Organization entered into a development agreement with Greenbrier Development to manage the design, marketing, development and construction of the project, in collaboration with Kendi think al and San Francisco Zen Center.
 The base fee related to this agreement is 3.75% of the final project budget cost, which will be paid over the construction period of the project, except that much of the marketing portion of the Greenbrier fee will be deferred until stabilized occupancy or when all development consulting fees have been paid to Greenbrier Development.
-For the years ending December 31, 2023 and 2022, approximately \$1,624,000 and \$1,750,000, respectively was paid to Greenbrier Development.
+For the year ending December 31, 2023, approximately \$1,624,000 was paid to Greenbrier Development.
+There were no development and marketing fees paid during the year ended December 31, 2024, however, it is anticipated that the final development fees will be paid in 2025 upon completion of construction.